csswizardry/CSS-Guidelines/README.md

 `html` or `body` element, but with `.product-page` alone it is impossible to tell.

-By quasi-qualifying this selector we can communicate where we wish to have this class applied, thus:
+By quasi-qualifying this selector (i.e. commenting out the leading type selector) we can communicate where we wish to have this class applied, thus:

     /*html*/.product-page{}

 We can now see exactly where to apply this class but with none of the specificity or non-reusability drawbacks.

+Other examples might be:

+    /*ol*/.breadcrumb{}
+    /*p*/.intro{}
+    /*ul*/.image-thumbs{}

+Here we can see where we intend each of these classes to be applied without actually ever impacting the specificity of the selectors.

 #### Tagging code